Rikayan/Multi-Sensor-Data-Student/data/Readme.txt

 Dataset
 -------
+The data capture was done inside the premises of Jadavpur University, Kolkata, India.
+The data was used as data source for our entry at the IEEE Brain Data Bank Challenge(https://brain.ieee.org/news/call-participation-ieee-brain-data-bank-challenges-2017/), held on 31st October in Glasgow, UK.
 The data is captured from 9 subjects named as s1 to s9.
 The data is present in 9 directories, one for each subject.
 Each directory contains 8 files, which are explained below.

 Experiment